oracle-devrel/leagueoflegends-optimizer/articles/article5.md

     ))
 ```

-And that's the last code piece we need for everything to work.
+And that's the last piece of code we need for everything to work.
 Now, we can get into a game and run our producer code (in the machine where we play the League match) and the consumer (simultaneously, although not necessary) to get real-time predictions on the game.

 ## The Setup